-Objective: Endogenous digoxin has been related to the pathogenesis of schizophrenia, autism and primary seizure disorder.
+Objective: Endogenous digoxin has been related to the pathogenesis of type 2 diabetes mellitus, coronary artery disease and cerebrovascular disease.
+Elevated digoxin levels are described in endomyocardial fibrosis and root wilt disease of coconut seen in same endemic zones with phytoplasmas, rutile and viroids important in their pathogenesis.
 The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered.

-Methods: 10 cases each of schizophrenia, autism and primary seizure disorder before starting treatment and 10 age and sex matched healthy controls from general population were chosen for the study.
+Research design and methods: 10 cases each of type 2 diabetes mellitus, coronary artery disease- acute coronary syndrome and acute cerebrovascular thrombosis before starting treatment and 10 age and sex matched healthy controls from general population were chosen for the study.
+The CAD and CVA patients were non-diabetics.
 Cholesterol substrate was added to the plasma of the patients and the generation of cytochrome F420, free RNA, free DNA, polycyclic aromatic hydrocarbon, hydrogen peroxide, serotonin, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA redutase, digoxin and bile acids were studied.
 The changes with the addition of antibiotics and rutile to the patient's plasma were also studied.
 The statistical analysis was done by ANOVA.